 One of our favorite ways to use Unsweetened Watermelon Seed Butter is to stir it into pureed soups like this kale and cauliflower recipe.
 A warm bowl of creamy soup for dinner that also happens to be vegan?
 Count us in!

 Substitute traditional tahini with our Unsweetened Watermelon Seed Butter for an even smoother hummus with more protein and flavor complexity.
 Trust us, this is the best hummus you'll ever make, and all in under 5 minutes.

-We all think of aioli as a mayo-like sauce with a little extra pizzazz, whether that's from garlic, lemon juice, herbs, or spices.
+We all think of aioli as a mayo-like sauce with a little extra pizzazz, whether that's from garlic, lemon juice, nut butter, herbs, or spices.
 Ours is a vegan aioli, as the Italians intended, but with a Watermelon Seed Butter base.
-It's strong in the garlic department with a slight tang of mustard on the finish.
+It's strong in the garlic nut butter department, with a slight tang of mustard on the finish.
 We love it spread on a sandwich, as a french fry dip, or drizzled on simple roasted vegetables.

 Our universal cookie recipe uses only shelf-stable, allergen-friendly ingredients that are probably already in your pantry.
 They're crispy on the edges, chewy in the center, and perfect for everybody.
 Using Watermelon Seed Butter as the base creates a shortbread-style cookie.
 Make them extra special by dipping them in melted chocolate!

 7. Herb Dip